ANGSD-wrapper/angsd-wrapper/Tutorial.md

 cd ${HOME}/software/angsd-wrapper/iplant/Configuration_Files/
 ```

-We only need to tell ANGSD-wrapper where our `Common_Config` file is, everythin else for the PCA is taken care of.
+We only need to tell ANGSD-wrapper where our `Common_Config` file is, everything else for the PCA is taken care of.
 We do this on line 10 of `Principal_Component_Analysis_Config`:

 ```shell
 COMMON=${HOME}/software/angsd-wrapper/iplant/Configuration_Files/Common_Config